iqdxa/Blog/docs/学习/FPGA/HDLBits练习/VerilogLanguage/Notgate.md

 Use an assign statement.
 The `assign` statement will _continuously drive_ the inverse of `in` onto wire `out`.

 [![](https://hdlbits.01xz.net/mw/images/9/9e/Notgate.png)](https://hdlbits.01xz.net/wiki/File:Notgate.png)

+??? tip
+    Verilog has separate bitwise-NOT (~) and logical-NOT (!) operators, like C. Since we're working with a one-bit here, it doesn't matter which we choose.

 ### Official Solution
 ```Verilog